microsoft/Accera/docs/Manual/09 Parameters.md

 In the above scenario, the shape of the nest is parameterized by (`P0`, `P1`, `P2`) and its iteration logic includes the parameter `P3`.
 The nest is used twice with different settings of these parameters to create two separate functions in the package.

 ## Parameterized schedules and plans
-As mentioned before, parameters can be used in schedules and plans.
+Parameters can also appear in schedules and plans.
 For example, we can add the following code snippet to the above logic:
 ```python
 P4, P5 = acc.create_parameters(2)